 If the economy had been good and jobs plentiful, Americans would have welcomed a national discussion of health care reform and climate change.
 But the situation changed, and the president and the Democratic Congress did not seem to realize it until it was way too late.

-This article appears in the Nov.
-6, 2010, edition of National Journal.
+This article appears in the November 6, 2010 edition of National Journal Magazine.